nautobot/nautobot/nautobot/docs/development/style-guide.md

 * The combination of `nautobot.utilities.filters.BaseFilterSet`, `nautobot.extras.filters.CreatedUpdatedFilterSet`, `nautobot.extras.filters.CustomFieldModelFilterSet`, and `nautobot.extras.filters.RelationshipModelFilterSet` is such a common use case throughout the code base that they have a helper class which combines all of these at `nautobot.extras.NautobotFilterSet`.
 Use this helper class if you need the functionality from these classes.

-* The combination of `nautobot.utilities.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelForm` and `nautobot.extras.forms.RelationshipModelForm` is such a common use case throughout the code base that they have a helper class which combines all three at `nautobot.extras.forms.NautobotModelForm`.
+* The combination of `nautobot.utilities.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelFormMixin`, `nautobot.extras.forms.RelationshipModelFormMixin` and `nautobot.extras.forms.NoteModelFormMixin` is such a common use case throughout the code base that they have a helper class which combines all three at `nautobot.extras.forms.NautobotModelForm`.
 Use this helper class if you need the functionality from these three classes.

 * Similarly, for filter forms, `nautobot.extras.forms.NautobotFilterForm` combines `nautobot.utilities.forms.BootstrapMixin`, `nautobot.extras.forms.CustomFieldModelFilterFormMixin`, and `nautobot.extras.forms.RelationshipModelFilterFormMixin`, and should be used where appropriate.